buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

         /*
          * I added some fanciness here, Google it and try to figure out what it is!
-         * Let me know what you learn in #course-chat */ emit NewWave(msg.sender, block.timestamp, _message);
+         * Let me know what you learn in #cowork-chat */ emit NewWave(msg.sender, block.timestamp, _message);
     }